wretchedghost/i3Config-vanilla/README.md

 ![my workstation](./Pictures/i3blocks.png)

 #### Prerequirements
-* Arch (but might work with other distros)
+* arch (but might work with other distros)
 * i3-gaps (Like i3 but with gaps)
 * i3blocks (Top Menu Bar)
   * NetworkManager/nmcli : nm-vpn Blocket
   * networkmanager-openvpn
   * perl-json : weather_NOAA Blocklet
+* vim (My personal favorite editor)
+* feh (A simple but effective photo viewer and wallpaper setter) (Currently 0.43MB)
+* urxvt-perls (Also my personal favorite terminal emulator once its been configured.
+Otherwise urxvt is ugly as crap)
+* firefox (I swapped from Brave to Firefox due to Chrome and Chrome-clone security/privacy concerns)
-* rofi (Program menu) (Currently only works with 1.6 version and NOT 1.7 version) (https://blog.wretchednet.com/post/rofi-broken/)[Go here to my blog on how to downgrade to 1.6 version]
+* rofi (Program menu) (Currently only works with 1.6 version and NOT 1.7 version) [https://blog.wretchednet.com/post/rofi-broken/](Go here to my blog on how to downgrade to 1.6 version)
 * dunst (Notification pop-up program)
 * scrot (For taking screenshots)
 * screenfetch or neofetch (I prefer screenfetch but they mostly do the same thing, show hardware and other important info in the terminal)